James Kim: Media

-The Kim family's ordeal became a lead story on most major U.S. news networks, even amidst breaking news of the Iraq Study Group's recommendations on America's war in Iraq.
-MSNBC.com reported one million page views on the story, making it the top story in the hours after Kim's body was found.
-CNN.com reported twice as many page views that afternoon as the Iraq story.
-Within a week, the Kim family appeared on the cover of People magazine.
+The Kims' ordeal became a lead story on most major U.S. news networks.
+In the hours after Kim's body was found, it became the highest rated article on MSNBC.com with a reported one million page views.
+CNN.com reported 755,000 views of its coverage of the story.
+Within a week, the Kims appeared on the cover of People magazine.

 Newspapers in the region, led by The Oregonian and the San Francisco Chronicle, devoted heavy coverage to the events and their aftermath.

-On January 6, 2007, The Washington Post published an op-ed article written by Spencer Kim, James Kim's father, criticizing various government entities that had, in his estimation, played roles in his son's death.
-The elder Kim blamed the BLM for not locking the gate to the logging road; privacy laws that he claimed had delayed the start of search and rescue efforts; local authorities for "confusion, communication breakdowns and failures of leadership" during the search; and the Federal Aviation Administration for not keeping media aircraft out of the search area.

-On February 18, 2007, a memorial service was held for James Kim at Golden Gate Park in San Francisco.

-On April 16, 2007, The Oregonian was awarded the 2007 Pulitzer Prize for a distinguished example of local reporting of breaking news, presented in print or online or both, for their coverage of the Kim family story.
+The Oregonian was awarded the 2007 Pulitzer Prize for a distinguished example of local reporting of breaking news, presented in print or online or both, for their coverage of the Kims' story.
 The staff of The Oregonian was lauded for "its skillful and tenacious coverage of a family missing in the Oregon mountains, telling the tragic story both in print and online".

+On January 6, 2007, The Washington Post published an op-ed article written by Kim's father, Spencer H. Kim, criticizing various government entities that had in his estimation played roles in his son's death.
+He blamed the BLM for not locking the gate to the logging road, privacy laws that he claimed had delayed the start of search and rescue efforts, local authorities for "confusion, communication breakdowns and failures of leadership" during the search, and the Federal Aviation Administration for not keeping media aircraft out of the search area.

+On February 18, 2007, a memorial service was held for Kim at Golden Gate Park in San Francisco.

-On September 12, 2007, Kati Kim gave an exclusive interview of the ordeal to UK blogging site DollyMix.
+On September 12, 2007, Kati gave an exclusive interview of the ordeal to UK blogging site DollyMix.

-In December 2009, Kati Kim and her daughters made a surprise appearance at a Christmas party being held by the membership of Josephine County Search and Rescue.
+In December 2009, Kati, Penelope, and Sabine made a surprise appearance at a Christmas party being held by the membership of Josephine County Search and Rescue.

-In February 2011, the television show 20/20 aired a special 2-hour episode, "The Wrong Turn", which included interviews with Kati Kim.
+In February 2011, the television show 20/20 aired a special 2-hour episode, "The Wrong Turn", which included interviews with Kati.

 In September 2011, the television show 20/20 aired a second special 2-hour episode, "The Sixth Sense", which depicted the same story as in "The Wrong Turn".